DippoldEJ/Satellite-Datasets/Pleiades/MS France/README.md

-The Application of MS France Dataset for Feature Detection and Study
+The Visualization of MS France Dataset in Preparation for Application
 ---------------------------------------------------------------------
 ---------------------------------------------------------------------
 DippoldEJ Satellite Datasets Pleiades Multispectral France <br />